 Congratulations to our 2021 ECR Competition Finalists!

-The Early Career Researcher Initiative (ECR) of HUPO and the Young Proteomics Investigators Club (YPIC) of EuPA are pleased to announce the three finalists of the seventh ECR Competition to take place at HUPO Reconnect 2021!
+The Early Career Researcher Initiative (ECR) of HUPO and the Young Proteomics Investigators Club (YPIC) of EuPA are pleased to announce the winners of the seventh ECR Competition which took place at HUPO ReCONNECT 2021!

 The manuscript competition was first initiated at HUPO 2015 in Vancouver and is a unique opportunity for early-career researchers to gain visibility in the proteomics community.
 It serves as a platform to highlight the important contributions that postdoctoral fellows, young clinicians, and junior faculty members make to the proteomics field.

-The three finalists will present their publications in a dedicated session on November 17 at HUPO ReCONNECT 2021.
-Check out the program page for details.
-An expert committee will evaluate their oral presentations.
-Awards along with cash prizes ($1000 to winner, $500/each to two runners ups) will be presented to the finalists during the Closing Ceremony & Awards Session on November 19, 2021.
+The three finalists presented their publications in a dedicated session on November 17 at HUPO ReCONNECT 2021.
+Each presentation consisted of a 12min talk and 8min live Q&A. An expert committee evaluated their oral presentations.
+Awards along with cash prizes ($1000 to winner, $500/each to two runners ups) were presented to the finalists during the Closing Ceremony & Awards Session on November 19, 2021.
 In addition, the three finalists will receive complimentary registration for HUPO ReCONNECT 2021.

 Dr. Mehdi ("Meh-Di") Bouhaddou acquired his bachelor's degree from the University of California, Berkeley, and his PhD in Biomedical Sciences at the Mount Sinai School of Medicine.
 He is currently a National Cancer Institute postdoctoral fellow at the University of California, San Francisco (UCSF) advised by Dr. Nevan Krogan.
 Using both experimental and computational approaches, Mehdi specializes in integrating large biological datasets to understand how diseases, and potential therapies, can rewire cellular signaling.
 During his PhD, Mehdi developed mechanistic mathematical models of cancer signaling pathways, depicting their dynamical behavior in response to anti-cancer agents.
 He has since repurposed his skills in bioinformatics and molecular biology to study SARS-CoV-2 and other respiratory viruses of pandemic potential, with a specific focus on studying the functional effects of viral and host post-translational modifications (phosphorylation) that occur during infection.